 I am skeptical of the Darwinian theory of macroevolution and support Intelligent Design theory for purely scientific reasons.
 Likewise, I do not think that Theistic Evolution is incompatible with good theology, but that it is incompatible with good science.
 I consider Intelligent Design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism (and thus also Theistic Evolution), which was the only conceivable option for a naturalistic explanation of biological origins.
 As intelligent agency is the only known source for specified information, the infusion of information by an intelligent agent from outside of the system is the best explanation for biological complexity and diversity.
-Based on independent arguments for the truth of Christian theism, I am convinced that the intelligent designer is the God of the Bible (and maybe also created spiritual beings like Satan in cases of evil design), also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.
+Based on independent arguments for the truth of Christian theism, I am personally convinced that the intelligent designer is not a natural agent but the God of the Bible (or created spiritual beings, e.g. Satan in case of evil design), also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.

-Even though, Intelligent Design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017) combined with the instantiation of a new substantial form that preexisted as template in the mind of God ("special transformism" sensu Chaberek 2017).
+Even though, Intelligent Design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new substantial form that preexisted as template in the mind of God ("special transformism" sensu Chaberek 2017).
 Nevertheless, I do affirm that every organism (apart from the first living cell) was produced / born from a biological mother organism and thus did not pop into being ex nihilo.
 I also affirm microevolutionary speciation within biological kinds through Neodarwinian processes.
 However, these never generate complex new information, but mostly represent devolution or variation of pre-existing information (e.g., homozygosity from heterozygosity, deactivation or detioration of genes, polyploidy, gene duplication, horizontal gene transfer).
 The two above mentioned affirmations may qualify as affirmation of universal common descent in the eyes of most evolutionary biologists, but the difference is that I only affirm common ancestry in terms of an unbroken lineage of individual maternal and paternal relationships, but reject the origin of new biological kinds from other biological kinds via transformation lineages of ancestral species.
 The fact that because of the delicate and intricate interdependence of different genes and their products during ontogenesis, any transition necessarily has to include a coordinated major reprogramming of different genes as well as of epigenetic factors in the zygote cell, shows that the apparent distinction between guided evolution and special creation is rather blurry and in either case involves heavy physical intervention.
+When the distinctive genetic makeup is not inherited from the parents but introduced by design from an external intelligent agent, the process is rather akin to special creation than common ancestry.

 As a scientist, who should follow the evidence wherever it leads, I came to doubt the naturalistic Neodarwinian paradigm of unguided evolution via a purely mechanistic process of chance (random mutation, sexual recombination, genetic drift) and necessity (natural and sexual selection), even when supplemented with more modern concepts like symbiogenesis, multilevel (group) selection, epigenetic inheritance, evolvability, natural genetic engineering, phenotypic plasticity, and niche construction, as suggested by the proponents of an Extended Evolutionary Synthesis (Third Way of Evolution, Evolution 2.0).
 None of these phenomena can explain the origin of complex biological novelty, and some (e.g., natural genetic engineering, phenotypic plasticity, and evolvability) require intelligent design themselves.
 Therefore, I signed the "Scientific Dissent from Darwinism" list.

-Even before my conversion to Christian theism, I became convinced that only a goal-directed (teleological) process, either with laws of biological form (structuralism) or with non-random adaptive macro-mutations, can explain the evidence.
+Even before my "conversion" to Intelligent Design theory, I became convinced that only a goal-directed (teleological) process, either with laws of biological form (structuralism) or with non-random adaptive macro-mutations, can explain the evidence.
 This assumption is also compatible with and supported by the discontinuous fossil record, which strongly suggests saltational origins.
 Therefore, I totally agree with the views in Stephen C. Meyer's book "Darwin's Doubt".

 My rejection of unguided evolution was not motivated by religion, but by some very convincing and still unrefuted scientific arguments from Intelligent Design proponents, based on population genetics (Richard Sternberg), microbiology (Michael Behe), and molecular biology (Douglas Axe).
-These arguments emphasize the waiting time for coordinated mutations, or the isolated islands of functionality in a vast search space, which strongly limit the feasibility of Neodarwinian processes.
+These arguments emphasize the prohibitive waiting time for coordinated mutations, the problem of new complex and specified information, and the isolated islands of functionality in a vast search space, which strongly limit the feasibility of Neodarwinian processes.

 Concerning the origin of life and the first replicator I consider all naturalistic explanations as wanting and inadequate, and strongly support the conclusions in favor of design presented by Stephen C. Meyer in his excellent book "Signature in the Cell".